Roogry/dcd-flut-news-app/README.md

 This repository contains a Flutter mobile application developed for learning fundamental flutter development based on [Dicoding Class](https://www.dicoding.com/academies/195).
 The application focuses on creating native UI on both Android and iOS.
 Also get data using provider and http package from News API.

+## Features
+- Bookmark with sqflite
+- Dark Theme with shared preferences
+- Get data from News API
+- Provider for state management
+- HTTP package for API request
+- Alarm Manager and Background Service
+- Notification on Android
+- Native UI on both Android and iOS

 ## Getting Started

 This project is a starting point for a Flutter application.